 Scarpa, Angela, Ph.D., is a Professor of Psychology and Director of Clinical Training (DCT).
 She is the Founder and Director of the Virginia Tech Autism Clinic & Center for Autism Research.
 Her general interest is in child and adolescent mental health, dissemination and implementation of evidence-based practices, and the study of developmental psychopathology.
-Currently, her work is focused on children, adolescents, and young adults with autism spectrum disorders (ASD).
+Currently, her work is focused on children, adolescents, and young adults diagnosed with autism spectrum disorders (ASD).

-Stephens, Robert, Ph.D., is a Professor of Psychology.
+Stephens, Robert, Ph.D., is a Professor of Psychology and Director of the Graduate Program (DGP).
 His research interests are treatment and etiology of substance abuse and dependence.